 Or maybe you can wake up 20 minutes earlier every morning to make lunch then.

-Choose one that works for you and write down exactly WHAT lunch you will make.
+Choose ONE option that works for you and write down exactly WHAT lunch you will make.

 Just say you decide to buy ingredients and assemble lunch at work.
 You might decide that this week’s lunches will be crackers with avocado, tuna, tomato and ricotta.

 Next, write down what resources you’ll need.
 You’ll need to buy the ingredients, so write those down on your shopping list.
 Do you need containers to take lunch in?
 Is there a fridge at work or will you need an ice brick?
 These are things to consider when thinking about resources.

 Creating routines are a powerful way to get things done consistently with minimal mental effort.
 And success comes when you schedule your steps on your calendar rather than just putting them on a vague to-do list.

 Now, this might feel like a lot of work for something that seems pretty straight forward, but when we are creating new habits, ones we want to keep, we have to make them explicit before they become automatic.

-Which brings us nicely to step 3: cementing better money habits.
+Which brings us nicely to step 3: cementing good money habits.